 - Decide who should take part in the mediation.

 The elderly parents and their children usually attend the mediation sessions (even if that means taking part via phone or computer or both).
-The sessions can also include adult children's spouses, other relatives, the elderly patients' friends, pastors, medical providers, or social workers.
+The sessions can also include adult children's partners, other relatives, the elderly patients' friends, faith leaders, medical providers, or social workers.

 - Find a mediator.